ArisenIO/constitution/README.md

 - the illegal distribution of pornography.
 - any activity, relating to or consisting of fraud, illegal schemes and money laundering.
 - anything that can be construed as potential terrorist activity or threats to the security of other users.
-- any theft related to RSN or other tokens on the Network.
+- any theft related to RIX or other tokens on the Network.
 '
 Community members and foreign government officials shall have the right to report illegal activities to the Governance at anytime.

 ### Section 3 - Enhancement Proposals & Community Funding
 Community initiatives shall be announce through community petitions.
 All petitions for community endeavors can be brought forth by community members.
-These petitions shall be known as ANPs or Arisen Petitions.
+These petitions shall be known as AIPs or Arisen Petitions.
 This system shall allow communal funds to be used to support Network enhancements, community projects or anything the community feels is deserving of public funding.
 This system shall be funded by a portion of inflation.

 ### Section 4 - Smart Contracts
 All smart contracts on the Arisen Network must include a human-readable contract that defines the intention of a computer-readable contract.
 These human-readable smart contracts are also referred to as "Ricardian Contracts".
 Contracts must also be open-sourced on GitHub and linked to a dWeb-based peer-to-peer distributed repository for community and Governance review purposes.